Analysis: Writing Style

 Most radiant Pyramus, most lily-white of hue,

-Of colour like the red rose on triumphant brier,
+Of color like the red rose on triumphant brier,

 Most brisky juvenal and eke most lovely Jew,